libp2p/specs/webrtc/README.md

 DATA_CHANNEL_ACK message", thus using `negotiated: false` does not imply an additional round trip for each new `RTCDataChannel`.

+### `RTCDataChannel` label

+`RTCPeerConnection.createDataChannel()` requires passing a `label` for the to-be-created `RTCDataChannel`.
+When calling `createDataChannel` implementations MUST pass an empty string.
+When receiving an `RTCDataChannel` via `RTCPeerConnection.ondatachannel` implementations MUST NOT require `label` to be an empty string.
+This allows future versions of this specification to make use of the `RTCDataChannel` `label` property.

 ## Connection Security

 Note that the below uses the message framing described in